lunaviadev/definitelynotlittlenightmares/Gameplay Design & Programming.md

 ### Academic Sources

 When analysing my approach from an academic standpoint, I turned to 'The Medium of Video Games' (The Medium of Video Games | Mark J.P.
 Wolf, 2001) to aid my understanding of what allows a vide game to trascend it's base inspirations of movie and boardgames to its own expansive art form.
 Turning to page 93, we understand that as graphics and technology evolved, so did the stories that were told throughout video game history.
 Mark notes that video games started as merely another form of entertainment, arcaic in nature and simplistic in execution.
 Though looking to the modern day, games like The Last of Us are pushing expectations of what it means to be a video game, using its narrative and storytelling to surpass the quality of many movies at the time, quickly raising to the top of charts and dominate the space.
+This environmental narrative approach that games like The Last of Us use would definitely be a core design concept I would be integrating into my project to further its ability to standalone as its own art form as opposed to it just being another piece of interactive media.

 ### Documentation Sources
 When starting on my project I knew going in that I would need to do a fair amount of research to further my ability to create efficent and functioning blueprints.
 As this was my first time working within Unreal Engine the support would be necessary.
 Using Gorka Games' AI video (The Easiest Way to Make a Simple Enemy AI in Unreal Engine 5, 2022) and Smart Poly's (How To Make Squid Game in Unreal Engine 5.5 (Tutorial), 2025) I was able to efficently understand how to create enemy AI that was simultaneously applicable to my very needs in my project but also flexible enough to widen my understanding if I needed to create further AI styles in my project.
 Alongside video tutorials, I also did deeper dives into Unreal Engine's documentation for blueprinting.
 I specifically knew that I was unfamilar with Unreal engine's UI systems and thus turned to (UI Widget Editor in Unreal Editor for Fortnite | Unreal Editor for Fortnite Documentation | Epic Developer Community, s.d.) such documentation to assist my ability to understand their widgeting and UI development in order to assist me in creating menus, options and so forth.